-It is very important that you understand your payslip properly.
-Some of the terms used on your payslip may seem a little confusing and difficult to understand.
-As a result, this article will help you make sure that you recieve the right amount of payment by giving you a clear understanding of exactly what all the terms on your payslip mean.
+It is very important to have your payslip explained properly.
+Some of the terms on your payslip may seem confusing at first, but it’s important for you to understand exactly where your money is going.
+This article will help you make sure that you recieve the right wages by giving you a clear understanding of all the terms on your payslip.

-You have a right to know exactly how much money your employer is paying you.
-When you are employed full time by a company, except if you are an independent contractor or are working on a freelance basis, your employer must provide you with a payslip to explain exactly what money they pay you.
-The written, detailed payslip does not have to be on paper.
+You have the right to know exactly how much money your employer is paying you.
+When you are employed full time by a company, unless you are an independent contractor or are working on a freelance basis, your employer must provide you with a payslip to explain exactly how much they pay you.
+The written, detailed payslip does not necessarily have to be on paper.
 Some employers may send an email or allow access through a website.

 There is some information that must be on the payslip:

 - Your payslip must show your gross pay.
 This is the amount of money that you have earned before any deductions.
 After deductions, the amount shown is your net pay.
 The net pay is the earnings you come home with every payday.
 It’s important to budget this money carefully so you can avoid even the best low interest loans.

 - Variable deductions.
 These are deductions that change monthly, such as income tax and national insurance.
 The law requires employers to display the amount and category for these deductions.